hngskj/Human_detection_on_floor/README.md

-# whereareyou
+# Where are you?
-find the coordinate of a target on the floor
+Let's find the coordinate of a target on the floor